tnoff/discord-bot/docs/music.md

   enable_audio_processing: true
 ```

+Note that if audio processing is enabled alongside the cache, then two copies of each video will be stored.
+One for the original download, and another for the processed file.

 ### Extra YT-DLP Options

 You can pass in extra options for the [yt-dlp](https://github.com/yt-dlp/yt-dlp/) client.
 These should be inputted as a dictionary/hash and will be passed in to the YTDLP client when the download client is created.